Richmond River Light

+The nearby beach, Lighthouse Beach, one of Ballina's main beaches, is named for it.

 History

 The station was established with a temporary light that was installed in 1866 from plans by James Barnet, at the same time of the installation of the Clarence River Light.

 The current lighthouse is one of five lighthouses of similar design designed and built by James Barnet in 1878–80, the other four being Fingal Head Light, Clarence River Light (now demolished), Tacking Point Lighthouse and Crowdy Head Light.
 A tender was called in 1878, it was built in 1879 and lit in 1880.

 The apparatus was a fixed light 4th order catadioptric apparatus of less than 1000 cd and was visible for 12 nmi.
 It was powered by colza oil.
 As the light was operated in conjunction with a nearby pilot station, only one light keeper was required.

 In 1920 the light was converted to acetylene gas and automated.
 In November 1940, the annexe and the porch connected to the lighthouse were demolished.